todogroup/.github/profile/README.md

 * [TODO Artwork](https://github.com/todogroup/artwork)
 * [OSPO Presentations](https://github.com/todogroup/presentations): Set of presentations about Open Source Program Offices

-We use a [TODO Kanban](https://github.com/todogroup/todogroup.org/projects/1) to manage the different issues and PR from the community
+We use a [TODO Kanban](https://github.com/todogroup/todogroup.org/projects/1) to manage the different issues and PR from the community.

+## ✍️ DCO and Sign-Off for contributions

+The TODO Charter requires that contributions are accompanied by a Developer Certificate of Origin sign-off.
+For ensuring it, a bot checks all incoming commits.

+For users of the git command line interface, a sign-off is accomplished with the -s as part of the commit command:

+`git commit -s -m 'This is a commit message'`

+For users of the GitHub interface (using the "edit" button on any file, and producing a commit from it), a sign-off is accomplished by writing

+`Signed-off-by: Your Name <YourName@example.org>`

 ## 👋 Get in touch